MCP HubMCP Hub

 Security Considerations

-Built-in Security Features
+Built-in Security Features (Always Active)

 • Case-insensitive command blocking

-• Smart path parsing
+• Smart path parsing to prevent bypasses

-• Input validation
+• Input validation before execution

-Configurable Security Features
+Configurable Security Features (Active by Default)

-• Command blocking
+• Command and argument blocking

 • Working directory restriction

-Important Security Warnings
+Important Security Notes

 License

 This project is licensed under the MIT License.
+See the LICENSE file for details.